jakesower/json-expressions/docs/custom-expressions.md

 // Note: This example uses $matchesRegex which requires the filtering pack import { createExpressionEngine, filteringPack } from "json-expressions";

-// ANTI-PATTERN: This example delegates to other expressions instead of complete implementation const $validateChild = (operand, inputData) => {
+// This example delegates to other expressions This is an anti-pattern because
+// expressions can be overwritten.
+Doing full implementations keeps things decoupled. const $validateChild = (operand, inputData) => {
-  // Complete implementation: validate directly without delegating to other expressions const errors = Object.entries(operand.rules)
+  const errors = Object.entries(operand.rules)
     .map(([field, rule]) => {
       const value = field.includes(".")